Amustache/Gratte-Papier/README.md

 ## Introduction

-This project aims to lorem ipsum and I'm a lazy cat.
 Gratte-Papier basically means Paper Scrapper in French.

+Graphical interface for retrieving metadata from scientific papers.
+Enables the preparation of scoping reviews, systematic literature reviews and meta-analyses.

 ## Screenshots